How to scrape a page to a full-page screenshot in Puppeteer

 const page = await browser.newPage()

-// A fixed viewport width makes the capture deterministic. fullPage overrides the
+// a fixed viewport width makes the capture deterministic. fullPage overrides the

 // height, so only the width and the device scale factor matter here.